alibaba-fusion/theme-next-default/README.md

-# dpl-next-default
-default theme package for @alifd/next
+# next default theme

+use the next default skin.

+If you want some modify, use https://fusion.design to custom skin for your self.